boazbk/tcs/lec_03_computation.md

 In this chapter we will make this informal definition precise using the model of __Boolean Circuits__.
-We will show that Boolean Circuits are equivalent in power to __straight line programs__ that are written "ultra simple" programming languages that do not even have loops.
+We will show that Boolean Circuits are equivalent in power to __straight line programs__ that are written in "ultra simple" programming languages that do not even have loops.
 We will also see that the particular choice of __elementary operations__ is immaterial and many different choices yield models with equivalent power (see [compchapoverviewfig](){.ref}).
 However, it will take us some time to get there.
 We will start by discussing what are "elementary operations" and  how we map a description of an algorithm into an actual physical process that produces an output from an input in the real world.